 Partners for Resilience: enhancing community resilience together

-In achieving Community Resilience, including urban areas, Cordaid works together with 5 Dutch development organisations, forming the Partners for Resilience Alliance.
+In achieving Community Resilience, including urban areas, Cordaid works together with 5 Dutch development organizations, forming the Partners for Resilience Alliance.
 Together we use integrated risk management to enhance community resilience.
 Members are the Netherlands Red Cross, Red Cross/Red Crescent Climate Centre, Care Netherlands, Wetlands International and Cordaid.

 (Featured image: Community in Guiuan (Eastern Samar, The Philippines) using the risk-mapping tool. © Cordaid)